Shay enjoys exercise that involves reclining and occasional naps and therefore has been an advocate for pilates and yoga for over a decade.

 This guide includes 10 hand-picked gifts that I chose based on my experiences with pilates and yoga, as well as a homemade/DIY yoga gift that's simple, cheap, and easy to make.
 Each item you'll find here is either something I own or something I'd like to own.
 It's kind of a wishlist.

 I took my first yoga class ever during my sophomore year of college, and I've been taking classes on and off over the last decade.
 As a hater of running and crazy cardio workouts, yoga was something I've always felt drawn to.
 About five years ago, I hurt my shoulder at work, and my doctor recommended I take pilates to build up the muscles in my back and core to ease some of the strain.
 I ended up learning that I love pilates even more than I love yoga, and I've been taking classes ever since.

 You can't do yoga or pilates without a mat.
 Okay, technically, you can, but I don't recommend it.
 Just about any studio or gym will provide mats for their classes, but there's a good chance those mats aren't cleaned very often, plus they may not be the right kind of mat to suit individual needs.
 By having your own mat, you're not only giving yourself a better experience in class, but you can also practice yoga and pilates from the privacy of your own home.

 Suggested Brands: Hugger Mugger, Manduka, Gaiam, Aurorae

-More cardio heavy yoga practices, such as Bikram, "hot" yoga, or fast paced Ashtanga Vinyasa yoga, can result in perspiration and, consequently, a slippery mat.
+More cardio-heavy yoga practices, such as Bikram, "hot" yoga, or fast-paced Ashtanga Vinyasa yoga, can result in perspiration and, consequently, a slippery mat.
 No one wants to face plant during downward dog or fall on their butt while doing a standing pose.
-Thanks for my naturally sweaty palms, slick mat is a problem for me REGARDLESS of the type of yoga I'm doing.
+Thanks to my naturally sweaty palms, a slick mat is a problem for me regardless of the type of yoga I'm doing.